adamant-antithesis/todo_test/README.md

 Pagination: Tasks are paginated for better navigation and performance.

-Local Server Setup:
+---Local Server Setup:

 Requirements

     Python 3.x
     Django 3.x

-Installation and Configuration
+---Installation and Configuration

 1.Clone the repository: